 Image by Vinayaraj via Wikimedia

-Thalassery in Kannur district was one of the most important European trading centers during the time of the British.
+Thalassery in Kannur district is another landmarks of Kerala was one of the most important European trading centers during the time of the British.
 The fort is a beautiful monument built during the imperial rule and was used as a godown for cardamom, pepper and other spices.
 Thalassery Fort was where Arthur Wellesley planned his strategic move against Pazhassi Raja.

 12. Krishnapuram Palace, Aleppey